jianfjin/kommatipara/README.md

     `pdm build`

 ## Run the data loading code
-    1. install the package `pip3 install -r requirements.txt` and `pip3 install -e .`
+1. install the package

+    `sudo apt-get install python3-pip`

+    `python3.8 -m pip install -r requirements.txt`

+    `python3.8 pip install -e .`

 2. cd to the `scripts` folder

 3. in the terminal run

     `python3 load_client_data.py ./resources/dataset_one.csv ./resources/dataset_two.csv "United Kingdom,Netherlands"`

 4. check the exported data in `client_data` folder in the project folder

 5. the logs are created in etl_demo.log in the project folder